CMCD1996/Portfolio/resume.md

 ### **Kupe Leadership Scholarship (2021)**

-* Selected as one of 17 Kupe Leadership Scholars.
+* Selected as one of 16 Kupe Leadership Scholars.
 The scholarship aims to develop the most influential and effective of the next generation of leaders in New Zealand.
 Scholars are exceptional young people from all disciplines who have a strong desire to serve and tackle the most pressing issues facing New Zealand

 ### **University of Auckland Investment Club Co-President (2020)**

 * Co-led a team of 17 who run investing and finance-related events for 400 general members.
-I managed internal and external relationships while overseeing four competitions, the Women Engagement Initiative and the Investment Committee who manage a $25,000 fund on behalf of the club
+I managed internal and external relationships, created three new competitions focusing on equity valuation, venture capital and M&A strategy, created the Women Engagement Initiative, and monitored the Investment Committee who managed a $25,000 fund on behalf of the club

 ### **University of Auckland Dean’s Executive Committee (2018 – 2019)**